open-telemetry/opentelemetry-python/docs/examples/fork-process-model/README.rst

 ================================

-The `BatchExportSpanProcessor` is not fork-safe and doesn't work well with application servers (Gunicorn, uWSGI) which are based on pre-fork web server model.
-The `BatchExportSpanProcessor` spawns thread to run in the background to export spans to telemetry backend.
-During the fork, child process inherits the lock which is held by parent process and deadlock occurs.
-We can use fork hooks to get around this limitation of span processor.
+The `BatchExportSpanProcessor` is not fork-safe and doesn't work well with application servers (Gunicorn, uWSGI) which are based on the pre-fork web server model.
+The `BatchExportSpanProcessor` spawns a thread to run in the background to export spans to the telemetry backend.
+During the fork, the child process inherits the lock which is held by the parent process and deadlock occurs.
+We can use fork hooks to get around this limitation of the span processor.

-Please see the http://bugs.python.org/issue6721 for the problems about Python locks in (multi)threaded context with fork.
+Please see http://bugs.python.org/issue6721 for the problems about Python locks in (multi)threaded context with fork.

 Gunicorn post_fork hook